 transition property is a shortcut property for defining CSS transitions.
 It combines the four transition properties into a single property.
-Specifically, it combines the following properties:

 Note that order is important.
 The values must be provided in the order as specified in the "Syntax" section below.

-At the time of writing, CSS3 was still under development and browser support for many CSS3 properties was limited or non-existent.
 For maximum browser compatibility many web developers add browser-specific properties by using extensions such as

--webkit- for Safari and Google Chrome,
+-webkit- for Safari, Google Chrome, and Opera (newer versions),

 -ms- for Internet Explorer,